 - 1. This is the income received from the partners (East Lothian Council and NHS Lothian) in 2024/25 prior to receipt of additional allocations from both partners to support the year-end position. - 2.
 This is the expenditure incurred by the partners in the delivery of the IJB's delegated functions for 2024/25. - 3.
 The IJB carried funding from 2023/24 which it planned to use in 2024/25 through its reserves.
-This funding has been used as planned in 2024/25. - 4.
+This funding has been used as planned in 2024/25.
+The Health balance includes the release of £3,096,000 of General Reserves. - 4.
 Both partners made additional non-recurrent allocations to the IJB in 2024/25 in order to allow the IJB to break even overall.